sherifkhalifa/yt-scraper/README.md

 ## 🛠️ How this Tool Works
 Because public YouTube scrapers often hang or fail due to server blocks, this HTML app connects directly to Google's official backend.

 The live link above acts as a **Generator**.
 You can use it to test searches, but its main purpose is to build a completely private, standalone web app for yourself.
-By entering your API keys and clicking "Download Clean App," the generator injects your keys invisibly into the code and strips away all setup menus, giving you a pure, zero-step scraping tool.
+By entering your API keys and clicking "Download Clean App," the generator injects your keys invisibly into the code and strips away all setup menus, giving you a pure, zero-step scraping tool. *(Note: The generated app will always contain a link at the bottom to return to this generator if you ever need to rebuild it).*

 ---